11 UX Blogs to Include in Your UX Reading List

-We use a combination of blogs from influential UX people, companies and groups to stay up to date on all the latest trends and updates.
+UX is a quick-moving space.
+The field moves rapidly as ease of use, availability, association, and visual design keep on advancing.
+We use a combination of blogs from influential UX people, companies, and groups to stay up to date on all the latest trends and updates.
 We have compiled a list of some of our favorite UX blogs in the industry.

-Feel free to add your own suggestions in the comments area at the bottom of this post.
+Feel free to add your suggestions in the comments area at the bottom of this post.

 This blog also creates community listings based on locations for conferences, informal meetups, and classes.

 We love Smashing Magazine.
-This blog is amazing especially its UX design category.
-They post quality articles on UX designs which are extremely in-depth.
+This blog is amazing, especially its UX design category.
+They post quality articles on UX designs that are extremely in-depth.

 UX Movement is a blog for UX that aims to show “how good and bad interface design practices affect user behavior”.